Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Problem set-up and methodology

 As input for the networks, we utilized the 2D $\theta$ fields from the numerical simulations described above, selecting specific snapshots for each dataset.
-We excluded the transient regime of the flow as we are interested on the statistically steady states.
-To address the continuous spatial symmetry in the horizontal direction, we augmented the data by applying 10 random shifts over the $x$-axis at each timestep.
-This augmentation increased the number of temperature fields under consideration from $7000$ to $70 \, 000$, \REFA{spanning over 700 turnover times.} \REFA{Note that it would also have been possible to deal with this symmetry by performing phase-shifts, as described in~\cite{linot_deep_2020} and formulated in~\cite{budanur_reduction_2015}, instead of data augmentation, we chose to explicitly retain the symmetry as we are interested in exploiting it in future analysis \citep{page_revealing_2021,page_exact_2023}.} The datasets were normalized with respect to the global maximum and minimum, in order to feed $\theta / \theta_0 \in[-1,1]$ to the neural networks.
+We excluded the transient regime of the flow, as we are interested in the statistically steady states. \REFA{The cutoff point for the transient regime was defined as the point when the volume-averaged kinetic energy began to stabilize, oscillating around a constant value.} To address the continuous spatial symmetry in the horizontal direction, we augmented the data by applying 10 random shifts over the $x$-axis at each timestep.
+This augmentation increased the number of temperature fields under consideration from $7000$ to $70 \, 000$, spanning over 700 turnover times.
+Note that it would also have been possible to deal with this symmetry by performing phase-shifts, as described in~\cite{linot_deep_2020} and formulated in~\cite{budanur_reduction_2015}, instead of data augmentation, we chose to explicitly retain the symmetry as we are interested in exploiting it in future analysis \citep{page_revealing_2021,page_exact_2023}.
+The datasets were normalized with respect to the global maximum and minimum, in order to feed $\theta / \theta_0 \in[-1,1]$ to the neural networks.
 Additionally, a separate, longer dataset was created for testing to enable the integration of phenomena over extended periods, facilitating a more comprehensive evaluation of the performance of the model over longer time scales for certain physical metrics, such as the estimation of the Nusselt number.